mikeobrien/node-windows-service-controller/README.md

         // The name of the service.
         name: 'iphlpsvc',

-        // The display name of the service.
-        displayName: 'IP Helper',

         // The type of service.
 This member can be one of the following values.
         // KERNEL_DRIVER = 1
         // FILE_SYSTEM_DRIVER = 2